How to Start a Habit Journal (With Templates and Examples)

 | Journal plus consequences | 2 minutes | High | Almost always |

-The last row is where things get interesting, and we will get to that in a minute.
+The last row is where things get interesting.

 Daily logging builds the dataset.
 The weekly review is where you actually use it.
 Sunday night, coffee in hand, ten minutes.
 That is the commitment.